-So settle in, sleepers, because I’ve rounded up the top five best silk pillowcases I’ve ever had the pleasure of testing.
+So settle in, sleepers, because I’ve rounded up the top six best silk pillowcases I’ve ever had the pleasure of testing.
 I’ll show you what they’re made of, how they feel, and let you in on my personal tips and tricks for finding the silk pillowcases that fit your individual wants and needs.
 Let’s get started!

 Best Silk Pillowcases